The 3D Scientific Graph Control is capable of producing a wide variety

 you can control the degree direction and increment between each image.

-When PlottingMethod is set
+For non DirectX, when PlottingMethod is set

 to Surface with Shading, this feature controls whether the brightest polygons